ryantepera/tcmg412/Myths.md

 ## Myth 1: Devops Only Involves Developers and System Administrators

 DevOps actually involves all aspects of the organization.
 It is a concept of working together using all of the necessary pieces for a project.
-From development to deployment, DevOps encourages collaboration and understanding.
+From development to deployment, DevOps encourages collaboration and understanding between all employees.

 ## Myth 2: DevOps is a Team